 - Promotional messaging is only permitted in Text or Image Tiles directly above or adjacent to the widget.

 - The Store page cannot be titled “Sale,” “Discount,” “Deals,” or other terms that imply a promotion.

 If the Store or page is created exclusively to promote deals the Store or page must:

 - Be appropriately titled.
 For example, “Sale”, “Discounts”, “Deals” or other terms that imply a promotion.

 - Contain the Featured Deals widget as the first product selection tile on the page.

 - If the page also contains other product selections tiles, it must be clear to the customer that those products are not on deal and must be clearly separated from those that are on deal.

 - Each page within your Store should contain a clickable link to a product detail page or another page within the Store and must not present customers with a circular experience.

-- Empty tile or tiles with original default text “Text Will Go Here” are not permitted.
+- Empty tiles or tiles with original default text “Text Will Go Here” are not permitted.

 In addition to the content acceptability guidelines in section 2, this section outlines additional guidelines for all image and video content in your Store.